WIND ENERGY – TECHNOLOGY IN WIND TURBINES

 OCTAHEDRAL SHEARING STRESS THEORY

-GUEST’s or TRESCA’s THEORY
+BELTRAMI’s or HAIGH’s THEORY